 - Preheat the oven to 425°F, and line a baking sheet with a silicone baking mat or parchment paper.

 - Shape the dough into a ¾” tall circle on the prepared baking sheet, and brush with the remaining milk.
-Slice the circle into 8 triangular segments with a sharp knife.
-Bake at 425°F for 16-19 minutes, or until the tops are lightly golden.
+Slice the dough into 8 triangular segments with a sharp knife (but don't separate them!).
+Bake at 425°F for 16-19 minutes, or until the tops are golden.
 Cool on the pan for 5 minutes before transferring to a wire rack.

 I love the story behind these scones, family time at a small family-owned restaurant is the perfect way to bond, relax and eat with the ones you love.
 These scones are so delicious, peaches right now are so juicy and fruity, the perfect way to use them up, pinned!